Who can do this with default user permissions?

 District Level Administrators, District Dashboard Owners, District Staff, School Level Administrators, School Staff, Teachers

-The Goals Met Report shows you which students have (or have not) met their goals for a marking period or the school year.
-You can choose which goals to include (average book level, average percent correct, and/or points).
-This report only applies to goals set using the goal models for grades 3-5 and grades 6 and up; for K-2 goals that use badges, see the Accelerated Reader Record Book.
+The Goal History Report is used to monitor how well students are progressing toward their average percent correct, points, and average book level goals for each marking period assigned to the class.
+This report only includes goals set using the goal models for grades 3-5 and grades 6 and up; for K-2 goals that use badges, see the Accelerated Reader Record Book.